Venango County Court Records

 Venango County Criminal Court Records

-Criminal cases in Venango County originate at the Magisterial District Court level.
-Summary offenses — including traffic violations, disorderly conduct, and other minor charges — can be resolved entirely before a Magisterial District Judge.
-Misdemeanors of the third degree and first-offense second-degree misdemeanor DUI charges may also be disposed of at this level.
-For all other criminal charges, the Magisterial District Judge conducts a preliminary hearing, and if probable cause is established, the case is bound over to the Court of Common Pleas.
+Criminal cases in Venango County start at the Magisterial District Court level.
+Summary offenses—including traffic violations, disorderly conduct, and other minor charges—can be resolved entirely before a Magisterial District Judge.
+Third-degree misdemeanors and first-offense second-degree misdemeanor DUI charges may also wrap up at this level.
+For all other criminal charges, the Magisterial District Judge conducts a preliminary hearing, and if probable cause is found, the case moves up to the Court of Common Pleas.

 The Clerk of Courts is the official record keeper for all criminal proceedings in the Court of Common Pleas.
 This office maintains docket sheets, bail bond records, Accelerated Rehabilitative Disposition (ARD) files, jury records, trial exhibits, and minutes of hearings and trials.
 Maryann Smith serves as Acting Clerk of Courts.
 The office is located at: